Plutora Blog - Test Case Management, Test management

 An ideal test management tool wouldn’t exist as an island in the software delivery process.
 It would integrate with tools that help manage end-to-end software delivery.

-A modern test management tool is part of a platform that supports the entire software delivery process from idea to production.
+A modern test management tool is part of a suite of products that supports the entire software delivery process from idea to production.

-Plutora Test is part of the Plutora Platform that also has release management, environment management, and deployment management modules.
-A next generation tool really comes into its own when used as part of such a platform.
+Plutora Test is part of the Plutora DevOps Quality Studio that also has release management and environment management modules.
+A next generation tool really comes into its own when used as part of a whole.